Off-road vehicles (ORVs) include vehicles such as ATVs, dirt bikes, ARGOs and quads.

 Within municipalities and communities

-Municipalities and communities may have their own rules around ORV use within their boundaries.
+Municipalities and communities may have their own rules for ORV use within their boundaries.
 Check with your municipality to find out if there are any rules you need to know.
 ORV users in Whitehorse must follow the city bylaws.

 Stay on roads and established ORV trails in campgrounds.
 You must have your registration, insurance and licence, and be wearing a helmet to ride on a road.